 Here’s what you can say:

 In rare cases, you may have more than one camera with the same location name such as “Porch,” plus a unique label.
-When you open the Nest app and tap on your camera, look above the video feed: if your camera has a label, it will be in parentheses, such as “Porch (back)” or “Porch (front).”
-When talking to your Google Assistant, you’ll need to say both the location name and label, for example, “OK Google, show the Porch (back) camera on the Living Room Chromecast.”
+When you open the Nest app and tap on your camera, check above the video feed: if your camera has a label, it will be in parentheses, such as “Porch (back)” or “Porch (front).”
+When talking to your Google Assistant, you’ll need to say both the location name and label, for example, “Hey Google, show the Porch (back) camera on the Living Room Chromecast.”

 Nest Hello video doorbell

 Get an alert when a visitor rings your doorbell